bagder/daniel.haxx.se/about.md

 and friends.
 Working full-time from home on open source had been awesome, but it was time for me to do something else.

 Why did I leave?
+Three parts:

-Two parts: 1.
-I was bored with the C++ Firefox messy development and getting more bug-reports filed than we manged to close and
+1. I was bored with the C++ Firefox messy development and getting more bug-reports filed than we manged to close and
 2. my manager turned out to be a bully who worked hard to make my life miserable.
+3. It was time to attempt to figure out how to work full-time on curl

 # Life 3.0